haskell-streaming/streaming/README.md

     conduit:    ConduitM () o m r
     streaming:  Stream (Of a) m r

-The only difference is that in `streaming` the simple Generator or Producer concept is formulated explicitly in terms of the *general* concept of successive connection.
-But this is a concept you need and already possess anyway, as your comprehension of the four sentences above showed.
+The only difference is that in `streaming` the simple generator or producer concept is formulated explicitly in terms of the *general* concept of successive connection.
+But *this is a concept you need and already possess anyway*, as your comprehension of the streaming ABCs showed.

 The special case of a *stream of individual Haskell values* that simply *comes to an end without a special result* is variously expressed thus: